mauriciopoppe/SubtitleInsights/conductor/product.md

 ## User Experience
 1. User navigates to a YouTube video in Japanese.
 2. The extension activates, pre-fetching the subtitle track.
-3. The Chrome Translation API processes the segments (up to 20 in advance).
+3. The Chrome Translation API processes translations (up to 10 segments in advance).
-4. An overlay appears on the player, showing the dual-translation.
+4. The Chrome Prompt API generates grammar explanations for upcoming segments (up to 2 in advance).
+5. An overlay and sidebar cards display the dual-translation and grammar summaries.
-5. (Optional) User uploads a structured Markdown file to upgrade the experience to expert-curated content.
+6. (Optional) User uploads a structured Markdown file to upgrade the experience to expert-curated content.